anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 * `Background` - To customize the background color of the Legend.
 * `Border` - To customize the color, width and opacity of the border for the Legend.
-* `Fill` - To apply the color for the Legend in Maps.
+* `Fill` - To apply the color for the Legend.
-* `LabelDisplayMode` - To customize the display mode for the Legend text in Maps.
+* `LabelDisplayMode` - To customize the display mode for the Legend text.
-* `LabelPosition` - To customize the position of the Legend text in Maps.
+* `LabelPosition` - To customize the position of the Legend text.
-* `Orientation` - To customize the orientation of the Legend in Maps.
+* `Orientation` - To customize the orientation of the Legend.
-* `TextStyle` - To customize the text style for Legend in Maps.
+* `TextStyle` - To customize the text style for Legend.
-* `Title` - To apply the title for the Legend in Maps.
+* `Title` - To apply the title for the Legend.
-* `TitleStyle` - To customize the style of the title for the Legend in Maps.
+* `TitleStyle` - To customize the style of the title for the Legend.
-* `Height` - To customize the height of the Legend in Maps.
+* `Height` - To customize the height of the Legend.
-* `Width` - To customize the width of the Legend in Maps.
+* `Width` - To customize the width of the Legend.
-* `Opacity` - To apply the opacity to the Legend in Maps.
+* `Opacity` - To apply the opacity to the Legend.

 {% aspTab template="maps/legendproperties/legend-customization", sourceFiles="legend-customization.cs" %}